Kandepet/hackerlabs.github.com/source/_posts/2011-06-16-gods-number-is-20-mine-is-67-2.markdown

 - Hobby
 - Puzzles
 - Rubiks cube
+keywords: "rubik's cube solution, rubik's cube, God's number, Deepak Kandepet, Kandepet"
+description: "Steps to solve the rubik's cube.
+Without using magic or trickery, God would need utmost 20 moves to solve any scrambled 3 x 3 x 3 Rubiks cube.
+The best I can do is in 67 moves."
 ---

 > Without using magic or trickery, God would need utmost [20](http://cube20.org/) moves to solve any scrambled 3 x 3 x 3 Rubik's cube.
 The best I can do is in 67 moves.